 The Challenge of Starting as a Service Business

 Starting off as a consulting firm can be a great way to reduce the risks of starting up while funding product development.
 To get out of consulting however, your solution must be scalable.
-It’s important to steer clear from building a product for a market of one.
+It’s important to avoid building a product for a market of one.

 Here’s a great talk by serial entrepreneur Alex Cowan on Getting from Consulting to Scalable Products:

 More on Consulting Products

 - B2B Consulting: Can Consulting Help You Build and Validate a Business Faster?

 - How Cobrainer Used Consulting to Bootstrap and Validate an Enterprise Product

 - 14 Ways B2B Entrepreneurs Can Extend their Startup Runway to Go the Distance

 Join our free email course on finding B2B business ideas: